-Developed by the Sega Technical Institute development studio in the US, The Ooze was the brain child of Dave Sanner.
+Seemingly inspired by 1950s B movies such as The Blob and developed by the Sega Technical Institute development studio in the US, The Ooze was the brain child of Dave Sanner.
 Dave was the lead programmer of The Ooze and was also the man behind the game Sonic Spinball.
 First released in September 1995 the game was an unusual concept in which the hero is basically a pool of slime controlled by the player.

 Scattered around the levels of the game there are warp areas that take you to other areas or to various mini games.
 Good luck finding them though as they can be anywhere in the level and there are no clues as to where you can find them.
 To find them you have to go to an area of the level and stop for a few seconds to see if you warp.
 If not, move on and try another spot.
-You will also need to find the warp area in the mini game or seperate area to get back to where you started too.
-It’s a bit tedious if you are actually looking for these warp areas but you will probably just stumble accross some of them during the course of the game.
-I did.
+You will also need to find the warp area in the mini game or separate area to get back to where you started too.
+It’s a bit tedious if you are actually looking for these warp areas but you will probably just stumble across some of them during the course of the game.
+We did.